martaKotl/AlgebraicEquationEvaluator-Explainer/README.md

 # 1. Overview

-This program is an educational tool for learning mathematics.
+Our program is a desktop application built with Python and Tkinter.
+It is an educational tool for learning mathematics.
 It breaks down calculations into clear, step-by-step operations.
 The program follows the standard order of operations and displays each step so learners can see exactly how an expression is simplified.

 The system models the basic steps used when a computer processes a math expression: